The NAFKAM national CAM survey

 All respondents are also asked whether they have used dietary supplements (cod liver oil, vitamins/minerals, trace elements etc) in the past year, and about their possible costs for this.

-The above questions and topics form the core of NAFKAM's population survey.
 These are asked routinely and in the same way in each edition of the survey, so that we can track changes in the population's use over time.

 In addition, there is a variable part, with different questions on different topics that vary from time to time.
 For example, we have asked about the respondents' lifestyle and habits, shape, mood and satisfaction, and their perceptions of various factors for quality of life.